 - Ice packs and hot wraps –Wondering whether to opt for hot or cold?
 Try both.
 Cold therapy constricts the blood vessel and reduces swelling, while hot treatments increase blood flow, relaxing your muscles and helping you maintain a full range of motion.

 Additionally, you may want to pack ibuprofen or aspirin.
-These over-the-counter medicines can help reduce foot or ankle swelling, inflammation, and pain.
+These over-the-counter pain relievers can help reduce foot or ankle swelling, inflammation, and chronic pain.

 TIP 7: PRIORITIZE SUPPORTIVE FOOTWEAR